Love Island (2015 TV series) series 6: Villa

 For the first winter edition of the show, the Islanders will stay at the Midden Cottage, located in the "ultra-wealthy" Constantia suburb of Cape Town.

 Islanders

 The Islanders for the sixth series were released on 6 January 2020, just six days before the launch.
 These include Eve and Jess Gale, who are the second set of twins to compete in the show following John and Tony Alberti in 2015.
 The series was won by Finn Tapp and Paige Turley.

+Future appearances

+Mike Boateng appeared on season one of Love Island Games.

+Eve Gale, Jess Gale, Callum Jones, Demi Jones, Sophie Piper, and Molly Smith all returned for series one of Love Island: All Stars.

+Nas Majeed appeared on series two of Love Island: All Stars.

 Coupling

 The couples were chosen shortly after the islanders enter the villa.